-- Correct procedures for performing inspections of the hens; identifying which hens are to be culled/ euthanized and recognizing unusual conditions or behaviors; and the appropriate and timely remedial actions to be taken, either by the direct action of the stockperson or through the notification of the responsible personnel. - Sick hens must be treated immediately, and any hens suffering from injury such as open wounds or fractures, or from prolapse of the vent, must be segregated and treated without delay, or if necessary, humanely euthanized. - Specific training and documentation of the stockpersons' proficiency in approved techniques for euthanasia. - Specific training and orientation for stockpersons responsible for any equipment on which the hens depend, including: - o recognizing normal operation of the equipment; - operating the equipment competently (e.g., heaters, lighting, ventilation, flaps/fans); - carrying out routine maintenance to help ensure that the equipment is kept in good working order; - recognizing common signs of malfunction; - carrying out any actions in the event of failures.
+- Specific training in the correct procedures for performing inspections of the hens; identifying which hens are to be culled/ euthanized and recognizing unusual conditions or behaviors; and the appropriate and timely remedial actions to be taken, either by the direct action of the stockperson or through the notification of the responsible personnel. - Sick hens must be treated immediately, and any hens suffering from injury such as open wounds or fractures, or from prolapse of the vent, must be segregated and treated without delay, or if necessary, humanely euthanized. - Specific training and certification of the stockpersons' proficiency in approved techniques for euthanasia. - Specific training and orientation for stockpersons responsible for any equipment on which the hens depend, including: - Recognizing normal operation of the equipment; - Operating the equipment competently (e.g., heaters, lighting, ventilation, flaps/fans); - Carrying out routine maintenance to help ensure that the equipment is kept in good working order; - Recognizing common signs of malfunction; and - Carrying out any actions in the event of failures.